 If your bank returns a nonnegotiable check or electronic payment, you’ll be assessed a nonrefundable service charge.
 You may also be barred from enrolling at IUPUI.

 The current service charge is $27.50.
-If your bank returns two or more nonnegotiable payments, you will not be able to pay with a check in the future.
+If your bank returns two or more nonnegotiable payments, you may not be able to pay with a check in the future.

 Your student account will be charged a late payment fee of 1.5 percent each month that it’s past due.
 Late fees are costly, and you can avoid them easily by paying the amount due or enrolling in the payment plan by the due date.